Separation of Infrared and Bulk in Thermal QCD

-\textit{4.
-Summary and Discussion:} Remarkable property of QCD IR phase~\cite{Alexandru:2019gdm} is that it requires the presence of non-analyticities not only at the transition point $T_\fir$, but at any temperature within the phase.
-It was proposed and verified~\cite{Alexandru:2021pap,Alexandru:2021xoi} that in pure-glue QCD the system arranges for this by reconfiguring itself into two independent components (IR \& bulk), sharply separated in Dirac spectrum.
+\textit{7.
+Summary and Discussion:} Remarkable property of QCD IR phase~\cite{Alexandru:2019gdm} is that it requires the presence of inner non-analyticities not only at the transition point $T_\fir$, but at any temperature within the phase.
+It was proposed and verified~\cite{Alexandru:2021pap,Alexandru:2021xoi} that in pure-glue QCD the system arranges for this by reconfiguring itself into independent parts (IR \& bulk), sharply separated in Dirac spectrum.
 The needed non-analyticity enters via Anderson-like mobility edges $\lambda_\fir \!=\!0$ and $\pm \lambda_\text{A} \!\neq\!
-0$, encoded by dimension function $d_\fir(\lambda)$.
-Our present results suggest that key elements of this scenario also materialize in ``real-world" QCD.
+0$, encoded by the dimension function $d_\fir(\lambda)$.
+In this work we presented results suggesting that key elements of this scenario also materialize in ``real-world" QCD at $T\!=\!234\,$MeV.
 Thus, in certain regards, thermal state in IR phase of strong interactions resembles the Tisza-Landau two-fluid model of liquid helium.
 The proposed 2-component nature of thermal state may in fact be the most essential attribute of IR phase.